 We have created a dedicated Business Plan Hub which provides easy access to all Business Plan-related documentation and resources.
-Outside of the planning cycle, we will strive to continually add value through numerous customer and wider industry engagements, including our deep and ongoing involvement with the development of industry codes such as the Uniform Network Code (UNC), its Independent Gas Transporters (IGTs) equivalent and Retail Energy Code (REC).
+Outside of the planning cycle, we will strive to continually add value through numerous customer and wider industry engagements, including our deep and ongoing involvement with the development of industry codes such as the Uniform Network Code (UNC) and Retail Energy Code (REC).
 We will also endeavour to continually seek customer feedback, both through independent surveys such as the UK Customer Satisfaction Survey (UKCSI) and internal means such as the Key Value Indicators (KVIs) report.